dimanikulin/fva/README.md

 There were other [dependencies](./DependenciesOld.md) but they got outdated.

+# Code Style
+Please see [here](./CodeStyle.md) for the rules to create and review the code.

 # Code Documentation
 Please see [here](./CodeDocumentation.md) for the rules to document the code.